LASP-Libera/libera_utils/doc/source/index.rst

 Developing Libera Utils
 -----------------------

-Libera Utils is versioned formally and released as new features are made available and bugs are fixed.
+Libera Utils is versioned formally using semantic versioning and released as new features are made available and bugs are fixed.
 You can find the complete release history on PyPI.
 Release candidate (rc) versions are also released in order for the SDC Team to test new functionality without breaking downstream code using generous dependency specifications.